Frequently Asked Questions

 WHAT ARE PROBIOTICS AND WHY ARE THEY IMPORTANT?

 Probiotics are “good” bacteria that live in the digestive systems of animals.
 These beneficial bacteria help keep the digestive and immune systems healthy by balancing out “bad” bacteria in the GI tract.

 WHAT ARE K9 STRAIN PROBIOTICS?

 Through extensive research and proprietary technology, Diamond Pet Foods developed probiotics specifically for dogs.
-K9 Strain Probiotics are derived from bacteria that are found in the GI tract of dogs and then processed under strict, human-grade protocols for guaranteed purity and viability.
+K9 Strain Probiotics are derived from bacteria that are found in the GI tract of dogs and are added after the cooking process to guarantee viability.